 It’s the time of year when we return to the gym full of New Years resolution!

-The word “Detox” has become inflammatory for people that value science everywhere, because it refers to a set of pseudoscientific theories which claim our systems have become toxic for some reason (select chosen explanation from the following: cooked food, meat, alcohol, parasites, PCBs, heavy metals), and need to undergo some unusual treatment (which usually makes a lot of money for someone) to “cleanse” the system.
+The word “Detox” has become inflammatory for people that value science everywhere, because it is used in a set of pseudo-scientific theories which claim our systems have become toxic for some reason (select chosen explanation from the following: cooked food, meat, alcohol, parasites, PCBs, heavy metals), and need to undergo some unusual treatment (which usually makes a lot of money for someone) to “cleanse” the system.

 I recall when doing my first HND at Westminster University, our Phyiology lecturer commented that the people who undergo these “cleanses” to clear “toxins” and increase beauty are often the very same people that have Botulism toxin (the most powerful natural toxin known) injected in their faces – sometimes at the same clinics!

-However, this pseudoscience and strange treatments are grabbed by desperate people, who may value the scientific approach, but use the term “toxin” because it reflects how they feel poisoned somehow, and find treatments like colonic hydrotherapy seem to give them at least temporary relief.
+However, this pseudoscience and strange treatments are grabbed by desperate people who experience chronic malaise, who may value the scientific approach, but use the term “toxin” because it reflects how they feel: poisoned somehow, and they find treatments like colonic hydrotherapy seem to give them at least temporary relief.
 The words “toxin” and “toxification” have entered common usage to describe how people feel, even if it is not used in the scientific sense.

-For maybe 20% of us, following government guidelines on good diet, good rest and good exercise has not sorted out our digestive upset and lethargy.
+For maybe 20% of us, following government guidelines on good diet, good rest and good exercise may not have sorted out our digestive upset and lethargy.
 We may be feeling crampy and bloated, with a poor core and struggle through our workouts as well as our day jobs.

-We may even decide to be gluten free, dairy free and popping the acidophilus hoping a broad spectrum placebo effect will kick in.
+We may even decide to be gluten free, dairy free and popping the acidophilus hoping a “broad spectrum placebo” (thanks Lee Evans for the term!) effect will kick in.
 But for some people that also is not enough.

 About 20% of us have Irritable Bowel Syndrome.
 It is described as a “functional disorder” rather than “inflammatory disease” because people with it are not prone to cancer or other pathologies, though there is an inflammatory component, as anyone with it will testify!
 The cause of it is unclear, but it can be genetic, or early diet, or even a course of antibiotics can set it off.
 Stress plays a big part in setting off the symptoms.
 If we have a food intolerance as well, then the bowel can go haywire, cramping and causing diarrhoea or just losing tone and giving constipation.
 Or even alternating between the 2!
 This discomfort can set off an inflammatory response, and we can feel lethargic and sore inside.
 The inflammatory response can cause reflex muscle weakness, and it may be we lose our core strength, and become vulnerable to postural issues.